The Trump effect? How the economy changed after 2016 elections

 What’s the reality?
 To see if the trends changed after Trump, the following graph compares the 716 days since Trump’s election with the exact same time period before it.

-The stock market, as measured by the S&P 500, had been roughly flat before ump’s election, but rose afterward – even after the recent slip.
+The stock market, as measured by the S&P 500, had been roughly flat before Trump’s election, but rose afterward – even after the recent slip.

 The graph compares the change since Election Day, rather than Inauguration Day, because markets began reacting to a future Trump Presidency as soon as the election was over.